rajdeepd/bosh-oss-docs/bosh/documentation/delete_cf_vsphere.md

            Deleting instances

-4. Once Cloud Foundry is deleted, nest step is to delete the Cloud Foundry  release.You can get the release name as follows:
++ Once Cloud Foundry is deleted, next step is to delete the Cloud Foundry  release.You can get the release name as follows:

-+ `bosh releases`
+  `bosh releases`

    Output of the above command is similar to listing below.
 Cloud Foundry's release name uploaded into bosh is appcloud.